-As part of its global leadership role in monitoring, evaluation and research (MER), MCHIP works with others to identify gaps in the available resources for conducting MNCH MER such as indicator compendia, M&E guidance documents, assessment toolkits, and Monitoring and Evaluation (M&E) training resources.
-In turn, MCHIP identifies opportunities to work with critical global partners—such as the World Health Organization (WHO) and other USAID implementing agencies—to contribute to the development of new indicators, data collection tools and other resources to address these gaps.
+As part of its global leadership role in monitoring, evaluation and research (MER), MCHIP works with others to identify gaps in the available resources for conducting maternal, newborn and child health (MNCH) MER, such as indicator compendia, M&E guidance documents, assessment toolkits, and M&E training resources.
+In turn, MCHIP identifies opportunities to work with critical global partners, such as the World Health Organization (ICM and FIGO) and other USAID implementing agencies to contribute to the development of new indicators, data collection tools, and other resources to address these gaps.

-For example, MCHIP has initiated a new effort to work with the WHO and others to identify “benchmark indicators” for maternal health that can be integrated into national health management information systems (HMIS), and MCHIP is represented in the Millennium Development Goal Countdown Coverage Working Group.
-MCHIP also participates in ongoing efforts of M&E technical working groups to review MNCH indicators used nationally representative household surveys—such as USAID’s Demographic and Health Survey (DHS) and Malaria Indicator Survey (MIS), and the UNICEF-supported Multiple-Indicator Cluster Survey (MICS)—and provides recommendations for improving them and testing new indicators as appropriate.
+For example, MCHIP has initiated a new effort to work with the World Health Organization and others to identify “benchmark indicators” for maternal health that can be integrated into Health Management Information Systems (HMIS), and the Program is represented in the Millennium Development Goal Countdown Coverage Working Group.
+MCHIP also participates in ongoing efforts of M&E technical working groups to review MNCH indicators used in nationally representative household surveys such as USAID’s Demographic and Health Survey and Malaria Indicator Survey and the UNICEF-supported Multiple-Indicator Cluster Survey, and helps provide recommendations for improving them and testing new indicators, as appropriate.

 MCHIP has further supported the development of toolkits and frameworks that address M&E of MNCH interventions and services, including:

-Leading the development of the quality of care for prevention and management of common maternal and newborn complications (QoC MNC) facility survey, which has been implemented in five countries;
+- Leading the development of the quality of care for prevention and management of common maternal and newborn complications (QoC MNC) facility survey, which has been implemented in seven countries;

-In addition to toolkits, MCHIP has created new frameworks for analysis of secondary and qualitative data pertaining to malaria in pregnancy (MIP) programming and health systems strengthening intended to generate practical information for use by policy makers and program planners in low resource settings.
+In addition to toolkits, MCHIP has created new frameworks for analysis of secondary and qualitative data pertaining to malaria in pregnancy programming and health systems strengthening intended to generate practical information for use by policymakers and program planners in low-resource settings.

-MCHIP further supports the operations research (OR) studies being conducted by private voluntary organizations and nongovernmental organizations (PVOs/NGOs) through the Child Survival and Health Grants Program's “Innovation Category,” which are focused on community-oriented service delivery.
-In 2008-2010, 17 CSHGP grants to conduct OR were awarded to PVOs/NGOs that are working in Afghanistan, Bangladesh, Benin, Burundi, Cambodia, Ecuador, Honduras, Indonesia, Liberia, Nepal, Nicaragua, Niger, Pakistan, Rwanda, South Sudan and Zambia.
-The studies are exploring how to inform program design and scale up related to community-oriented MNCH, CCM, community health worker functionality, integration of MNCH into other sectors, equity, and mobile health among other implementation issues.
+MCHIP further supports the operations research (OR) studies being conducted by PVOs/NGOs through the Child Survival and Health Grants Program “Innovation Category,” which are focused on community-oriented service delivery.
+From 2008–2010, 17 CSHGP grants to conduct OR were awarded to PVOs/NGOs working in Afghanistan, Bangladesh, Benin, Burundi, Cambodia, Ecuador, Honduras, Indonesia, Liberia, Nepal, Nicaragua, Niger, Pakistan, Rwanda, South Sudan and Zambia.
+The studies explored how to inform program design and scale-up related to community-oriented MNCH, community case management, community health worker functionality, integration of MNCH with other sectors, and equity and mobile health, among other implementation issues.